Prenatal cocaine exposure: Pathophysiology

-Cocaine, a small molecule, is able to cross the placenta into the bloodstream of the fetus.
+Cocaine, a small molecule, can cross the placenta into the bloodstream of the fetus.
 In fact, it may be present in a higher concentration in the amniotic fluid than it is in the mother's bloodstream.
-The skin of the fetus is able to absorb the chemical directly from the amniotic fluid until the 24th week of pregnancy.
+The skin of the fetus can absorb the chemical directly from the amniotic fluid until the 24th week of pregnancy.
 Cocaine can also show up in breast milk and affect the nursing baby.
 The severity of effects depends on how much of the drug is used, how often, and the stage in the development of the fetus.

 Cocaine prevents the reuptake of the neurotransmitters dopamine, serotonin, and norepinephrine.
 Thus, they stay in the synapse longer, causing excitement of the sympathetic nervous system and evoking a stress response.
-The euphoria experienced by cocaine users is thought to be largely due to the way it prevents the serotonin from being reabsorbed by the presynaptic neuron that released it.
+The euphoria experienced by cocaine users is thought to be largely due to the way it prevents these neurotransmitters from being reabsorbed by the presynaptic neuron that released it.

-Use of cocaine during pregnancy can negatively affect both the mother and the fetus, but the ways in which it affects the fetus are poorly understood.
+Use of cocaine during pregnancy can negatively affect both the mother and the fetus, but how it affects the fetus is poorly understood.
 Three main mechanisms of cocaine exposure can harm a fetus, by altering brain chemistry, altering the expression of certain genes, and the constriction of blood vessels.
 The neurotransmitters affected by cocaine are involved in the development of the fetus's brain, so the drug may affect fetal development directly by altering the development of the brain's monoaminergic system.
 The most important way cocaine affects fetal development is by binding to dopamine receptors.

 Another possible mechanism by which cocaine harms the fetus may be in part by interfering with blood supply to the uterus.
 Cocaine causes vasoconstriction (narrowing of blood vessels) in both mother and fetus, which can cause hypoxia in the fetus.
 Constricting blood vessels causes tissues to receive insufficient blood flow, killing cells, but this effect is less pronounced with cocaine than with nicotine.
 The reduction in blood flow to the uterus limits the delivery of oxygen and nutrients to the fetus.
 Cocaine also constricts the blood vessels in the fetus, which is potentially linked to slowed fetal growth and abnormal development of the genitourinary, cardiovascular, digestive, and musculoskeletal systems.

 Cocaine causes changes in the mother's blood pressure that are thought to be the cause of strokes in the fetus; one study found that 6% of cocaine-exposed infants had had one or more strokes.
 Such prenatal strokes may be the cause of neurological problems found in some cocaine-exposed infants after birth.

 Blood vessel contraction can also cause premature labor and premature birth.
 Cocaine has also been found to enhance the contractility of the tissue in the uterus, another factor that has been suggested as a possible mechanism for its contribution to increased prematurity rates.
 Increased contractility of the uterus may also be behind the increased likelihood of placental abruption (the placenta tearing away from the uterine wall), which some findings have linked with PCE.